Generator starting issues

 If your gen, when pushing the button intermittently turns or grunts, it could be as simple as dirty or loose wire connection.
 Check them all.
 If it turns but doesn't start listen when pushing button-you should hear a rather loud click which is the fuel solenoid opening.
 Ours as the wire terminals are exposed simply corrode-had this happen several times, cleaning fixes.
 I've gotten trained to listen for the click-if it doesn't I don't even try to start and go wiggle the fuel solenoid wires.

 Servicing starter solenoid-(contactor).
 Recommend testing first unless your sure.
 Likely hood that internal contacts on this solenoid are the issue is slim.
 Test for battery voltage: apply a multi meter lead to the small 12v input terminal (blue wire)- while holding start button after a few seconds you should see full voltage delivered to energize coil-if it fluctuates or drops problem elsewhere-download a copy of service manual.
-If voltage remains stable at battery voltage but starter doesn't turn check top terminal to starter.
+If voltage remains stable at battery voltage terminal but starter doesn't turn check top terminal of solenoid to starter.
 If full voltage at terminal to starter when button pushed-problem elsewhere, probably starter.
-If full voltage at small terminal when button pushed but none at top terminal solenoid bad.
-Replace.
-If constant voltage at blue wire but erratic at top to starter possibly dirty contacts inside- key words here are erratic at top to starter but consistent at input blue wire AND at battery terminal.
+If full voltage at small terminal when button pushed but none at top output terminal solenoid not working.
+Verify continuity with multi meter between 2 small terminals (wiring disconnected).
+If none, coil wire burnt/broken- Replace.
+If constant voltage at/thru the 2 small terminals but erratic at top to starter, possibly dirty contacts inside- key words here are erratic at top to starter but consistent at input blue wire AND at battery terminal.
 I hadn't checked input TO solenoid from blue wire-duh.
 So went thru the following.
 Kinda interesting, I now have a nice shiny contacts, something to do on Sunday afternoon.
 Other than that-didn't accomplish anything.

-Or link to generator fix page outlining other possibilities and actual fix bypassing faulty board output to starter.
+Or link to generator fix page outlining other possibilities and actual fix, bypassing faulty control board output to starter.

 So the story: